jamstack/jamstack.org/src/site/headless-cms/orchardcore.md

 - **Custom queries**.
 We wanted to provide a way for developers to access all their data as simply as possible.
 We created a module that lets you create custom ad-hoc SQL and Lucene queries that can be re-used to display custom content, or exposed as API endpoints.
 You can use it to create efficient queries or expose your data to SPA applications.

 - **Scalability**.
 Because Orchard Core is a multi-tenant system, you can host as many websites as you want with a single deployment.
-A typical cloud machine can then host thousands of sites in parallel, with database, content, theme and user isolation.
+A typical cloud machine can then host thousands of sites in parallel, with database, content, theme, and user isolation.

 - **Workflows**.
 Create content approval workflows, react to webhooks, take actions when forms are submitted, and any other process you'd like to implement with a user friendly UI.